caleb-long19/COMP3015_Optimised-Developer-Tool/README.md

 | Vehicle AI           | :heavy_check_mark:  | :x:                 |
 | Music/SFX            | :heavy_check_mark:  | :heavy_check_mark:  |

+To begin development of the tool, my previous project [COMP3015: Coursework 1](https://github.com/caleb-long19/COMP3015-Custom-Shader-Project-OpenGL) was used as a base.
+All aspects of the previous project [COMP3015: Coursework 1](https://github.com/caleb-long19/COMP3015-Custom-Shader-Project-OpenGL) were removed by the end of development, besides two features, the ImGUI library, which provides an easy to use GUI which manipulates the scene, and the irrKlang library, which is used to play audio samples during runtime.
+Everything else in this project is completely unique in comparison.
+The Town of Wakewood was originally going to contain only two techinques, geometry and shadow volumes.
+Due to the extra time after they were implemented, a decision was made to implement particles & animation.
+Smoke particles were added to chimney's, making it seem that the houses were being lived in.
+Lastly, the noise decay technique was added, simply because spare time was available and to increase the quality of this portfolio piece.

 To make the tool unique from Cities: Skylines, two features were implemented.
 The first allows the user to alter the speed of the vehicles/traffic separate from the games speed.
 The second feature allows the user to change the distance the vehicles travel on the road.
+These features combined with the four techniques, creates both a visually pleasing and dynamic tool that serves as a professional portfolio piece.

 --------------

-### Installation Instructions & User Manual
+### INSTALLATION INSTRUCTIONS & USER MANUAL

-#### Installation
+#### How To Install & Use The Tool

 <kbd>![Release Location](Screenshots/Release_Location.png?)</kbd>
 Go to the Releases Page.
 This is located on the right-hand side of the GitHub Repository